How to Handle School Pushback When Withdrawing to Homeschool in New Brunswick

 What they're claiming: The Francophone district requires a comprehensive plan detailing your educational methodology, curriculum sources, assessment methods, and educational objectives before processing the application.

 What the law says: The same Education Act applies to both Anglophone and Francophone districts.
-The Annual Home Schooling Application Form requires a program description — not a detailed pedagogical plan.
+If the Annual Home Schooling Application Form requests a program description, it need not be a detailed pedagogical plan.
 The Francophone districts' additional demands exceed the legal requirements.

 Why this happens more in Francophone districts: The constitutionally protected status of Francophone education in New Brunswick creates a cultural dynamic where district administrators feel heightened responsibility to retain students.
 The bureaucratic friction is genuinely heavier in the Francophone system — but the legal requirements are identical.